-Students who want the Work Study Scholarship can apply for either a Class Assistant (CA) position or an Administrative Assistant (AA) position during the designated application period.
-The scholarship payments are made after their working period.
-The students must submit their work confirmation sheet signed by their professor to the Academic Affairs Division.
-If they fail to submit their work confirmation sheet on time, they will not receive the scholarship for the given week.
-Please keep in mind that such students may be excluded from becoming CA/AA candidates in the next term if they do not fulfill their duties.
+Students interested in the Work Study Scholarship can choose to apply for either a Class Assistant (CA) position or an Administrative Assistant (AA) position during the designated application period.
+The scholarship payments will be disbursed after the working period.

+At the close of the semester, students are required to submit a work confirmation form, signed by their professor, to the Academic Affairs Division.
+Meeting the submission deadline is crucial, as any delay will result in the forfeiture of the scholarship for the corresponding week.

+It is important to keep in mind that students who do not fulfill their duties adequately risk being excluded from consideration as CA/AA candidates for the subsequent term.
+Make the most of this opportunity to contribute to your academic community while benefitting from the Work Study Scholarship.